Funded 3-year-old and 4-year-old Kindergarten Programs

 Funded Victorian Kindergarten programs are based on the EYLF (Early Years Learning Framework), the VEYLDF (Victorian Early Years Learning Development Framework) and play-based learning.

-Kindergarten is for all children.
-The educators will help your child get the most out of the programs, and can assist and support your child where necessary.
+Kindergarten is for all children and is a key component of the School Readiness Program.
+Educators will help your child get the most out of the programs and can assist and support your child where necessary.
 This includes children who have learning difficulties.

 How old does my child need to be?